alOletres/mew/readme.md

 # How to run this server
 Make sure this server is running to make your client functional.
-Dapat irun ninyo ni nga server para mugana inyong frontend, or para mugana ang frontend.
+Dapat irun ninyo ni nga server para mugana inyong system, or para mugana ang frontend.

 ## Pre-requisites
 Make sure you have NodeJS installed on your machine.